Doist/todoist-integration-examples/lorem-ipsum-ui-extension/README.md

 ## Create a Todoist App

 1. Visit the [App Management Console](https://todost.com/app_console) (you'll be prompted to log in if you're not already)
-2. Click "Create a new App" and insert a name in the "App name" field (i.e. "Lorem Ipsum")
+2. Click "Create a new app" and insert a name in the "App name" field (i.e. "Lorem Ipsum")
+3. Create three different UI Extensions:
-3. In the `UI Extensions` section, click "Add a new UI extension":
+    1. In the `UI Extensions` section, click "Add a new UI extension":
         * Give it a name (i.e. "Add lorem ipsum tasks")
         * Select "Context menu" as the "Extension type" (and "Project" as the "Context type")
         * Point "Data exchange endpoint URL" to your service URL followed by `/process` (or the endpoint name you chose when [creating your own integrations service](#create-your-own-integrations-service)).
 This value in this field might look something like `https://my-extension-service/process`
-4. In the `UI Extensions` section, click "Add a new UI extension":
+    2. In the `UI Extensions` section, click "Add a new UI extension":
         * Give it a name (i.e. "Add lorem ipsum content")
         * Select "Composer" as the "Extension type"
         * Point "Data exchange endpoint URL" to your service URL followed by `/process` (or the endpoint name you chose when [creating your own integrations service](#create-your-own-integrations-service)).
 This value in this field might look something like `https://my-extension-service/process`
-5. In the `UI Extensions` section, click "Add a new settings extension":
+    3. In the `UI Extensions` section, click "Add a new settings extension":
         * Give it a name (i.e. "Lorem ipsum settings")
         * Point "Data exchange endpoint URL" to your service URL followed by `/process` (or the endpoint name you chose when [creating your own integrations service](#create-your-own-integrations-service)).
 This value in this field might look something like `https://my-extension-service/process`
-6. Select the `data:read_write` scope
+6. Select the `task:add` scope
 7. In the `Installation` section, click on the `Install for me` button

 ## Use your UI Extension

 1. Visit [Todoist](https://todost.com)
+2. Test your context menu extension:
-2. Select any of your Todoist projects (or create a new one)
+    * Select any of your Todoist projects (or create a new one)
-3. Click on the context menu icon of that project, select "Integrations" and finally select your UI Extension from the list (i.e. "Add lorem ipsum tasks")
+    * Click on the context menu icon of that project, select "Integrations" and finally select your UI Extension from the list (i.e. "Add lorem ipsum tasks")
-    - You should see...
-4. Click on
-    - You should see...
-5. Click on
+    * You should see a few tasks being added to your current project
+4. Test your composer extension:
+    * Select any of your Todoist tasks (or create a new one)
+    * Click inside the comment composer, select "Add lorem ipsum content" in the composer extensions menu
+    * You should see content being injected into the composer
+5. Test your settings extension:
+    * Click on the profile picture menu > "Settings" > "Integrations"
+    * Click on the name of your app (i.e. "Lorem Ipsum"), then "Settings"
-    - You should see...
+    * You should see some custom text